higherkindness/mu-scala/docs/src/main/tut/ssl-tls.md

 import io.grpc.netty.GrpcSslContexts
 import io.netty.handler.ssl.{ClientAuth, SslContext, SslProvider}

-trait Runtime extends CommonRuntime{
+trait Runtime extends CommonRuntime {

     implicit val freesRPCHandler: ServiceHandler[IO] =
       new ServiceHandler[IO]

     // First of all, we have to load the certs into files.
-These files has to be locally in our
-    // module in the resources folder.
+These files have to be placed in the resources folder.

     val serverCertFile: File                         = TestUtils.loadCert("server1.pem")
     val serverPrivateKeyFile: File                   = TestUtils.loadCert("server1.key")